fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleDescription
 **Description:** &#x1F4A5; &#x1F4CC; The BundleDescription element provides a human readable description of the bundle.
 It should contain a description of the content of the collection.
 The content of the BundleDescription element will be used as the human readable description in interfaces.
 Its content can be queried by repositories for free-text metadata search.
-Data providers can provide BundleDescription values for multiple interface languages.
+Data producers can provide BundleDescription values for multiple interface languages.

 	Interface Facet:			yes, full text, display
 	User provided:				yes